 Personnel can access their orders via the Navy-Marine Corps Mobilization Processing System (NMCMPS) within BUPERS-On-Line.

-The Command Individual Augmentee Coordinator (CIAC) at the parent command/Navy Operational Support Center (NOSC) shall assist the member with all pre-deployment screening requirements.
+The Command Individual Augmentee Coordinator (CIAC) at the parent command/Navy Operational Support Center (NRC) shall assist the member with all pre-deployment screening requirements.
 The member must complete the following expeditionary suitability administrative and medical screening forms within 30 days of receipt of orders per MILPERSMAN 1300-318: The below listed forms can be found on:

 http://www.med.navy.mil/directives/Pages/NAVMEDForms.aspx

-• Medical Suitability Certification
+• Medical Suitability Certification DD 2807 Report of Medical History

 • Expeditionary Screening Checklist